bullet-db/bullet-db.github.io/docs/quick-start.md

 ```bash
 cd $BULLET_HOME/backend/storm && ./launch.sh
 ```
-This script also kills any existing Bullet instances running (you may see an ignorable exception if there is nothing running).
-There can only be one topology in the cluster with a particular name.
 Visit the UI and see if the topology is up.
 You should see the ```DataSource``` spout begin emitting records.

 Test the Bullet topology by: